-OSA Senior Membership provides established individuals with the opportunity to request a designation that recognizes their experience and professional accomplishments or service within the optics and photonics field.
-This designation is a separate category from Emeritus Status and is intended for active Members earlier in their careers making it more accessible than the Fellow Program.
+Senior Membership provides established individuals with the opportunity to request a designation that recognizes their experience and professional accomplishments or service within the optics and photonics field.
+Senior Membership is the highest distinction for which members can apply and reflects professional maturity and experience.
+It is a separate category from Emeritus Status.
+Members can self-nominate, or be nominated, for Senior Membership.

 To qualify for Senior Membership, individuals should have at least 10 years of cumulative professional experience (since completion of first degree) in optics and/or optics related field and be an active OSA Member with a minimum of five years of cumulative professional membership (Student membership not included).
 View Senior Member criteria.

-OSA Members who meet the qualification criteria are encouraged to request the Senior Member designation.
-OSA Members can also nominate candidates for Senior Membership (with the exception of Student Members).
+Members who meet the qualification criteria are encouraged to request the Senior Member designation.
+Members can also nominate candidates for Senior Membership (with the exception of Student Members).
 View Nomination/Reference Guide.

-The 2021 Senior Member requests, including two endorsement statements from OSA Members, are to be submitted by 28 February 2021 (12:00 EST/17:00 GMT) and will be reviewed by the OSA Board of Directors in mid-June 2021.
+The Senior Member requests, including two endorsement statements from current members, are to be submitted each year by 28 February (12:00 EST/17:00 GMT) and will be reviewed by the Board of Directors in mid-June.

-Senior Members receive the full complement of OSA Member benefits and services plus:
+Senior Members receive the full complement of member benefits and services plus:

 - Exclusive Member Programs – Exclusive programs and networking events for Senior Members at OSA events throughout the year.

-- Announcements – Newly-approved Senior Members are announced in: Optics & Photonics News, the OSA Member newsletter and an annual press release.
+- Announcements – Newly-approved Senior Members are announced in: Optics & Photonics News, the Member Newsletter and an annual press release.